 Is your pension actually lost or did you get a refund?

 Just because you have found documentation it doesn't necessarily mean you have an entitlement to a pension, as you may well have had a refund of your contributions when you left the employer.
-Many older pension schemes may have required a minimum number of years of service before you were entitled to any pension benefits.
-Generally speaking, if you left an employer after April 1988 with less than two years service you would have received a refund of your contributions at the time you left.
+Many older pension schemes may have a required minimum number of years of service before you were entitled to any pension benefits.
+If you left an employer after April 1988 and had less than two years service you may have received a refund of your contributions at the time you left.
+This article on the Moneyhelper website provides more information.

 Contact the employer or pension provider